kmutya/kmutya.github.io/_posts/2019-01-30-discretemarkov.md

 date: 2019-01-30
 tags: [Markov Chains, Stochastic Modelling]
 header:
   image:
 mathjax: "true"
 ---

 Ranking methods are an essential tool in making decisions.
 They have many applications from sports to web searches to recommender systems.
-One of the most popular ranking algorithm is Google's Page Rank algorithm that also uses Markov Chains in some capacity.
-In this post we use Discrete Time Markov Chains (DTMC's) to rank all the 32 NFL teams after the regular season.
+One of the most popular ranking algorithm is Google's Page Rank algorithm that also uses the notion of Markov Chains in some capacity.
+In this post we use Discrete Time Markov Chains (DTMC's) to rank 32 NFL teams after the regular season.

+# Introduction

 The National Football League (NFL) is a professional American football league consisting of 32 teams, divided equally between the National Football Conference (NFC) and the American Football Conference (AFC).
 Both conferences consist of four four-team divisions.
 Each team plays 16 regular-season games; thus, teams do not play all other teams during a single regular season.
 We will be using scores from the 2007 regular season, can be downloaded from: [link](https://www.pro-football-reference.com/years/2007/games.htm).

-## Modelling the problem
+# Modelling

 Naturally, we will consider each team to correspond to each state in the Markov chain.